questionmark/TinCan.NET/README.md

 * The tests were updated to .NET core & fixed any broken tests
 * RemoteLRS tests were made async

-Changes done by myself:
+Changes done by Nayur Agarwal (myself):
 * Fix for Group object type value.
 (If we use group in xAPI statement, it fails because of wrong object type value)
 * Merged all changes from original TinCan.NET repository upto Release 1.3.0.0

-For hosted API documentation, basic usage instructions, supported version listing, etc. visit the main project website at:
+# Parent Project

-http://rusticisoftware.github.io/TinCan.NET/
+No new updates in parent project.
+Last checked: 2nd July, 2022

-For more information about the Tin Can API visit:
+For hosted API documentation, basic usage instructions, supported version listing, etc. visit the main project website at: http://rusticisoftware.github.io/TinCan.NET/

-http://tincanapi.com/
+For more information about the Tin Can API visit: http://tincanapi.com/

 # Installation

 Include the TinCan folder in your project and reference the project.

-Nuget package located here: https://www.nuget.org/packages/TinCanCore/
+Nuget package located here: https://www.nuget.org/packages/TinCanStandard